 It makes sense, right?

-Using A Moving average Forex trading strategy: to Identify the best markets to trade
+Using A Moving average perfect Forex trading strategy: to Identify the best markets to trade

 The Hulk of course, he’s the strongest!